dsanchezNYC/applitools-hackathon-cypress/README.md

 1. Clone the repo to your local machine.
 2. Open project using VS Code.
-3. In terminal, enter command "npx cypress install --force".
+3. In terminal, navigate to project folder, enter command "npx cypress install --force".
-4. In terminal, enter command "npx cypress open".
+4. In terminal, navigate to project folder, enter command "npx cypress open".
-5. In terminal, "export APPLITOOLS_API_KEY='3NrJB25IVoPS1k85TXUb102qACnCac93iYpjAX8E3E8sw110'" (Mac) or "set APPLITOOLS_API_KEY='3NrJB25IVoPS1k85TXUb102qACnCac93iYpjAX8E3E8sw110'" (Windows)
+5. In terminal, navigate to project folder, "export APPLITOOLS_API_KEY='3NrJB25IVoPS1k85TXUb102qACnCac93iYpjAX8E3E8sw110'" (Mac) or "set APPLITOOLS_API_KEY='3NrJB25IVoPS1k85TXUb102qACnCac93iYpjAX8E3E8sw110'" (Windows)
 6. From Cypress UI, click either TraditionalTests or VisualAITests.
 At this point the tests will execute via Cypress UI in Chrome browser.
+7. To view visual test results/screenshots, log in to [Applitools eyes](https://eyes.applitools.com/).

 ## <a name="built"></a>Built With